My recent purchase of 3 new toilet seats for our 3 old toilets has led me to now seek out “the perfect” toilet cleaning products.

 A Few Questions I Have About Cleaning Toilets

-Regarding the care and cleaning of toilet seats, Kohler says “avoid using aerosol products.”
-What’s that all about?
-They’re harsher I guess.
-But I’m wondering if there’s more to it.
+- Regarding the care and cleaning of toilet seats, Kohler says “avoid using aerosol products.”
+I’m not exactly sure what that’s all about — they’re harsher I guess.

-Kohler also says, “painted wood seats require special care and cleaning.
-Use only mild detergent (such as dish washing soap).”
+- Kohler also says, “painted wood seats require special care and cleaning.
+Use only mild detergent (such as dishwashing soap).”
 I would agree with this.
-In fact, I’m thinking regular dish soap would probably work just as well as anything else on the planet.
+In fact, I’m thinking regular dish soap would probably work just as well as anything else on the planet — except for the Aslett toilet cleaner.